Adithyavj/adithyavj.github.io/_posts/2022-05-20-angular-dotnet-app-part1.md

 3. Visual Studio Code
 4. Postman

-The first step is to download and install [.NET 6](https://dotnet.microsoft.com/en-us/download) latest release As we are using typescript and Angular in the frontend, we need a javascript engine that allows us to run our javascript application.
+The first step is to download and install [.NET 6](https://dotnet.microsoft.com/en-us/download) latest release.
+As we are using typescript and Angular in the frontend, we need a javascript engine that allows us to run our javascript application.
 It is also used to compile our typescript that we use to write the Angular code into javascript.
-Thus, we also need to insall [Node.js](https://nodejs.org/en/)
+Thus, we also need to insall [Node.js](https://nodejs.org/en/).
 We can use Visual Studio Code as the IDE to code the application.
 It can be used to write both the Angular and .NET Code.
 We use [Postman](https://www.postman.com/downloads/) for API Testing.

 ### Building the Walking Skeleton
-A Walking Skeleton is a tiny implementation of the system that performs a small end-to-end function.
+A walking skeleton is a tiny implementation of the system that performs a small end-to-end function.
 It need not use the final architecture, but it should link together the main architectural components.

 The architecture and the functionality can then evolve in parallel.